 - You make an offer and write up a contract

 - You put a certain amount of money down toward the purchase price.
-That’s where you work with the bank (or other lender) for a loan.
+That’s where you work with the bank (or other lenders) for a loan.

 - The closing that may happen at an attorney’s office or with an escrow officer at a title company.
 Other times, buyer and seller sign closing papers separately.
 In all cases, plan on signing dozens of documents at closing.
 Expect, too, to pay additional fees for the title search and insurance, legal fees and recording fees which add a further 1-2.25% to the total transaction.
 So for a $300,000 home, that comes to another $3,000 at least.